soz-live/soz-live.github.io/users/basics.md

 - [SZLPReal](/classes/SZLPReal.html) - a value object for a real number.
 - [SZLPReals](/classes/SZLPReals.html) - a value object for a list of Real Numbers.

+> {% include note-icon.html %}
-{% include note-content.html content="<br> - Except for Lisp values, each class has a four letter prefix that identifies it as belonging to a particular part of the class hierarchy.<br> - Refer to the Prefixes document for details." %}
+> Except for Lisp values, each class has a four letter prefix that identifies it as belonging to a particular part of the class hierarchy.
+> Refer to the Prefixes reference document for details.

 ## Object